SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 in most cases, ``String``.
 The subscript's return type can be any type.

-Dynamic member lookup using a member name can be used to create a wrapper type around data that can't be type checked at compile time, such as when bridging data from other languages into Swift.
+Dynamic member lookup by member name can be used to create a wrapper type around data that can't be type checked at compile time, such as when bridging data from other languages into Swift.